South Jersey Man Could Lose Limbs After Contracting Flesh-Eating Bacteria While Crabbing

 Perez had to have a leg surgically drained as an infectious disease doctor investigated the cause of the infection.
 It turned out to be Vibrio vulnificus, a bacteria common to warm brackish water that is usually only a concern when you eat raw shellfish.

-“Typically when you get an infection like this it enters through an existing wound and can spread throughout the bloodstream and can cause other complications such as necrotizing fasciitis which he unfortunately got,” said Cumberland County Health Officer Megan Sheppard .
+“Typically, when you get an infection like this, it enters through an existing wound and can spread throughout the bloodstream and can cause other complications such as necrotizing fasciitis, which he unfortunately got,” said Cumberland County Health Officer Megan Sheppard.

 In other words, a flesh-eating bacterial infection which the Centers for Disease Control only sees in about 200 cases nationally each year.